 As with all my cookie recipes, my aim is for them to be lower in sugar than most.
-Some of my oat cookie recipes such as the Fruit Sweetened Oat Cookies and Apple Oat Raisin Cookies are sweetened only with fruit.
-While some of my others such as my Orange Choc Chip Oat Cookies contain sugar, but very little compared to a traditional cookie recipe.
-This is where these Lemon Oat Coconut Cookies sit, they are
+Some of my oatmeal cookie recipes such as the Fruit Sweetened Oat Cookies and Apple Oat Raisin Cookies are sweetened only with fruit.

 - 1 cup quick cook oats, the finer rolled oats (100g)